puppetlabs/puppetlabs-puppetdb/README.md

 ####`node_ttl`

-The length of time a node can go without receiving any new data before it's automatically deactivated.  (defaults to '0', which disables auto-deactivation)
+The length of time a node can go without receiving any new data before it's automatically deactivated.  (defaults to '0', which disables auto-deactivation).
+This option is supported in PuppetDB >= 1.1.0.

 ####`node_purge_ttl`

-The length of time a node can be deactivated before it's deleted from the database. (defaults to '0', which disables purging)
+The length of time a node can be deactivated before it's deleted from the database. (defaults to '0', which disables purging).
+This option is supported in PuppetDB >= 1.2.0.

 ####`report_ttl`

-The length of time reports should be stored before being deleted. (defaults to '7d', which is a 7-day period)
+The length of time reports should be stored before being deleted. (defaults to '7d', which is a 7-day period).
+This option is supported in PuppetDB >= 1.1.0.

 ####`puppetdb_package`